phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 |SSGCID4|2.0854|2.047|
 |SSGCID5|4.9636|4.6443|

-**STOP:** Consider the following three questions.
+**STOP:** Consider the following three questions.<br><br>
 First, note that SSGCID3 modeled a single chain more accurately, but SSGCID4 modeled a more accurate full protein.
-What do you think might have caused this?
+What do you think might have caused this?<br><br>

-Second, why do you think that the full protein RMSD values are so close to the single chain values?
+Second, why do you think that the full protein RMSD values are so close to the single chain values?<br><br>
 Finally, which do you think performed more accurately on our predictions: SWISS-MODEL or Robetta?
 {: .notice--primary}